drpaneas/panosgeorgiadis_blog/content/post/openfaas.md

 own Docker image, usually hosted in DockerHub.
 So, is this a problem?
 Well, no ... and yes ...
 I guess it doesn’t feel right to create so much overlap.
 Especially when you are a lazy guy - like me - then you start to look for base patterns which you could possibly re-iterate.
-Then, not exactly out of the sudden, I end up with the fellowship of Firefox tabs.
+Then, not exactly out of the sudden, I end up with the *fellowship of the tabs*.

 But before changing things, you must first understand them.